Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Data

 \subsection{BLR and dust reverberation radii: Mrk~590 as an outlier}

-Among the 17 AGNs for which dust reverberation lags were measured by the MAGNUM project \citep{kos14}, 15 AGNs have H$\beta$ BLR lag measurements in the literature, as listed in Table~\ref{tbl-4}.
-Most of the H$\beta$ reverberation lag measurements were taken from \cite{ben09,ben13}, which provide the most up-to-date compilation of these measurements \citep{pet98b,pet04,ben06b,den06,den10}.
-For objects with multiple lag measurements, weighted averages of H$\beta$ lags were taken from \cite{ben09}; AGN luminosities calculated from the AGN fluxes taken from \cite{ben13} are listed.
-For NGC~7469 and MCG+08-11-011, recent H$\beta$ BLR reverberation mapping results were taken from \cite{pet14} and \cite{fau17b}, respectively.
+Among the 17 AGNs for which dust reverberation lags were measured by the MAGNUM project \citep{kos14}, 15 have H$\beta$ BLR lag measurements in the literature, as listed in Table~\ref{tbl-4}.
+Most of the H$\beta$ reverberation lag measurements in Table~\ref{tbl-4} are taken from \cite{ben09,ben13}, which provide the most up-to-date compilation of these measurements \citep{pet98b,pet04,ben06b,den06,den10}.
+For objects with multiple lag measurements, weighted averages of H$\beta$ lags taken from \cite{ben09} along with AGN luminosities calculated from the AGN fluxes taken from \cite{ben13} are listed in Table~\ref{tbl-4}.
+For NGC~7469 and MCG+08-11-011, recent H$\beta$ BLR reverberation mapping results are taken from \cite{pet14} and \cite{fau17b}, respectively.
 In Table~\ref{tbl-4}, the individual H$\beta$ lag and rest-frame 5100~\AA\ AGN luminosity of Mrk~590 at each of the four epochs of the reverberation mapping observations are also shown.
-The four epochs of the H$\beta$ lags and the AGN rest-frame 5100~\AA\ luminosities are based on light curve data collected by \cite{pet98b}, whose MJD ranges are $48,090-48,323$ (epoch 1), $48,848-49,048$ (epoch 2), $49,183-49,338$ (epoch 3), and $49,958-50,122$ (epoch 4).
+The four epochs of the H$\beta$ lags and the AGN rest-frame 5100~\AA\ luminosities are based on light curve data collected by \cite{pet98b}, whose MJD ranges are $48090-48323$ (epoch 1), $48848-49048$ (epoch 2), $49183-49338$ (epoch 3), and $49958-50122$ (epoch 4).

 The upper panel of Fig.~\ref{fig:dust_blr} shows the relationship between the BLR radius and the dust innermost radius of 15 Seyfert galaxies determined from reverberation mapping observations, as summarised in Table~\ref{tbl-4}.
 The dust radii generally have a larger radius compared to the H$\beta$ BLR radius, by a factor of $\sim 4$, as already pointed out by several authors \citep{sug06,kos14,du15,ben16,bas18}; this is most likely a natural consequence of the sublimation of dust grains in dense gas ($n\sim 10^{10}$~cm${}^{-3}$), with a typical grain size of $\sim 0.01-0.1$~$\mu$m \citep[][]{yos14,bas18}.